LeidongX/porespy/_sources/index.rst.txt

 -  ``metrics``: Tools for quantifying properties of images
 -  ``networks``: Algorithms and tools for analyzing images as pore networks
+-  ``simulations``: Functions for performing physics-based simulations on images
+-  ``tools``: Various useful tools for working with images
 -  ``visualization``: Helper functions for creating useful views of the image
 -  ``io``: Functions for outputting image data in various formats for use in common software
--  ``tools``: Various useful tools for working with images

 .. toctree::
    :hidden:
    :maxdepth: 0

-   user_guide/index
+   installation
+   basic_usage
    modules/index
-   examples

-..
-WARNING: examples.rst MUST BE THE LAST ENTRY, OTHERWISE OUR JS
-..
-SCRIPT MIGHT BREAK!
-SEE _static/js/custom.js
+   _examples/index

 Gallery